uni-meet/backend/README.md

 ### Pictures

 - Share Picture
-- Get Picture (single)
+- Get Picture By its ID
-- Get Pictures By User
+- Get all users posts
 - Delete Pictures
+### Additional new features
+- Like picture
-- Update Caption
+- Comment picture

-- Get all users posts( main page )
+- Search on a website (username, or sth else)
+- Create feedback form
 ### API endpoints

 All the endpoints follow the structure: